 In yesterday’s post, I reflected on Philip Larkin‘s poem “An Arundel Tomb,” especially it’s haunting last line, “What will survive of us is love.”
-But I would be remiss to omit mentioning another of the great English language poets of the last century, W. H. Auden, who also wrote a poignant line about love, “We must love one another or die.”
+But I would be remiss to omit mentioning another of the great English language poets of the last century, W. H. Auden, who also wrote a poignant line about love and death, “We must love one another or die.”

 Auden’s poem “September 1, 1939“—with its obvious reference to the beginning of World War II—begins like this: